highcharts/sonification-studio/README.md

 To build for production, run `npm run build`.
 The build output is placed in the `dist` directory.

+To build and publish to GitHub pages, run `npm run publish`, commit, and push.
+The contents of the `docs` directory is served on the GitHub pages site.

 To lint without building, run `npm run lint`.
 Linting is otherwise ran automatically before each build and commit.

 We are using ParcelJS for bundling files.
 Typescript is used for transpilation, and Vue is used as a front-end